klaudhaus/lit-up/README.md

   <button @click=${up(someUpdate)}>Click Me</button>`
 ```

-Most flexibly, the component could accept an argument that is a prepared event handler.
+More flexibly, the component could accept an argument that is a prepared event handler.
 It is then independent of how `up` is accessed in the broader application.

 ```js
 \\ myApp.js